Michael Jordan Refused to Pass the Ball to a Teammate Despite Phil Jackson Calling a Timeout to Tell Him to Make the Pass

 Meanwhile, Longley played a significant role in the Bulls’ second three-peat.
 He was a skilled shooter for a seven-footer and played solid defense in the paint.
 In April 1998, Jordan called Longley the Bulls’ big stabilizer in the middle.

-New Mexico product didn’t love MJ
+The University of New Mexico product didn’t love MJ

 “I didn’t love MJ,” Longley said.
 “I thought MJ was difficult and unnecessarily harsh on his teammates and probably on himself, and I think, you know, I just didn’t enjoy being around him that much, and that was cool.
 It was cool with MJ, and it was cool with me.
 At the end of the day, we found a way to respect each other on the court and to co-exist, and that was cool.”